18 Best Places to Visit in California During Winter

 Yosemite Valley in California in winter

-And the park’s wintery activities more than make up for any trail closures.
-For example, lots of travelers don’t know this but Yosemite actually offers the Badger Pass Ski Area, where you’ll find downhill skiing and snowboarding (yup, with ski lifts!), in addition to cross-country skiing, tubing, and snowshoeing.
-Alternatively, at Curry Village in the Yosemite Valley, you can ice-skate, with Half Dome towering overhead.
+That being said, the park’s wintery activities more than make up for any trail closures.
+For example, one of the best-kept secrets of Yosemite is its Badger Pass Ski Area, where you’ll find downhill skiing and snowboarding (yup, with ski lifts!), in addition to cross-country skiing, tubing, and snowshoeing.
+Alternatively, at Curry Village in the Yosemite Valley, you can enjoy the outdoor ice-skating rink, complete with fire pits and Half Dome towering overhead.

 Recommended by Nesrine from Kevmrc